Monday, March 30, 2015

 Dr David Allen

 First, an exegesis was included in Dr David Allen’s review of Matthew Harmon’s chapter of From Heaven He Came and Sought Her.
-Dr Allen writes (Link):
+Dr Allen writes (PDF: Link):

 John 6